Spectral Analysis of $\chi$ Class Data of GRS 1915+105 Using TCAF Solution: Theoretical background

 \section{Theoretical background}

 It is normally assumed that a Keplerian flow is supplied at the outer edge of a black hole accretion disc by the companion (Shakura \& Sunyaev, 1973).
-However, observations of several binary systems clearly suggest that two components are necessary to explain the timing properties as proposed by C97 (Smith et al., 2002; Wu et al., 2002; Ghosh \& Chakrabarti 2019).
-Subsequently, it was shown that the jets and outflows are launched at the CENBOL and the outflow rate depends on the compression ratio of the shock which is responsible to form the CENBOL (C99).
+However, observations of several binary systems clearly suggest that two components are necessary to explain the timing properties as proposed by Chakrabarti in 1997 (Chakrabarti 1997; Smith et al., 2002; Wu et al., 2002; Ghosh \& Chakrabarti 2019).
+Subsequently, it was shown that the jets and outflows are launched at the CENBOL and the outflow rate depends on the compression ratio of the shock which is responsible to form the CENBOL (Chakrabarti 1999, hereafter C99).
 The nature of the two component inflow configurations across the spectral states and when the outflows are expected to be highest have been discussed in Chakrabarti et al. (2000), Chakrabarti \& Nandi (2000).

-In Fig. 1(a-d), adopted from Chakrabarti et al. (2000) we show the possible flow configurations.
-In Fig. 1a, the flow is dominated by the halo and the Keplerian disk is far away and with a very low rate.
-If the Rankine-Hugoniot condition is not satisfied no shock is produced and the CENBOL region is puffed up.
-The negligible shock compression caused weak, optically thin outflow from the CENBOL (C99).
-If the shock conditions are satisfied and the viscosity is so small that the Keplerian disc rate is still low, the outflow will be from a narrower region and the rate would be higher.
-The optical depth of the sonic sphere at base of the outflow is low and thus the outflow is steady.
-This configuration is depicted in Fig. 1(b).
-Initially, as the shock strength rises from unity, the outflow rate would also rise (C99) and when the optical depth of the sonic sphere crosses unity, as shown in Fig. 1(c), the outflow will separate out as a blobby jet component and the cooler matter returns back to the inflow (Chakrabarti \& Nandi, 2000).
+In Fig. 1(a,b), adopted from Chakrabarti et al. (2000), we show the two possible flow configurations leading to $\chi_{2,4}$ and $\chi_{1,3}$ temporal states respectively.
+In Fig. 1(a), we have shown the standard flow configuration around the black hole consisting of Keplerian and sub-Keplerian matter both.
+If the shock conditions are satisfied and the viscosity is so small that the Keplerian disc rate is still low, the outflow may form close to the black hole.
+Until the optical depth of the sonic sphere at base of the outflow is low and thus the outflow is steady.
+This configuration is depicted in Fig. 1(b) (also see, C99).
+Initially, as the shock strength rises from unity, the outflow rate would also rise (C99).
+When the optical depth of the sonic sphere crosses unity, the outflow will separate out as a blobby jet component and the cooler matter returns back to the inflow (Chakrabarti \& Nandi, 2000).
 This creates the so-called `burst-on' state.
 When the return flow is drained out, a `burst-off' state is created.
 A further rise in the shock strength would reduce the outflows in comparison to inflows.
 When the viscosity is high enough to enhance the Keplerian disc rate, it cools the CENBOL, quenches the outflow, and a soft state is created.